-Estimating the useful life of the dredge project is difficult for Timberneck.
-No data exists because the channel has not previously been dredged.
 During dredging, the cut of the bottom material should be sufficient to allow slope material to slough off (or cave) to the natural underwater shape of the bottom without encroaching the desired channel dimensions.
 However, some slumping of the dredge channel side slopes may occur over time causing infilling of the channel.
-Overall, shoaling within the channel is not linear; it starts fairly quickly after dredging but slows over time as the channel reaches equilibrium.

-At Timberneck, post-dredging sedimentation may occur in the same manner as Aberdeen Creek, which has a history of dredging.
-Sediment is transported along the shoreline and nearshore zone in the York River such that sands may accrete at the creek mouth and in the outbound channel from the York River.
-However, shoreline hardening up and downriver has reduced the amount of sediment in the York River littoral system which may reduce post-dredging sedimentation rates overall.
+Post-dredging, sediment transported along the shoreline and nearshore zone in the York River will accrete at the creek mouth and in the outbound channel from the York River.
+However, since previous dredging cycles, shoreline hardening both and up and downriver has reduced the amount of sediment in the York River littoral system which may reduce post-dredging sedimentation rates overall.
 Inside the creek, the dredge channel will likely fill in with fines brought in by tidal flow and from upland sources.
-Overall, a rough estimate of useful life of this project is 5-10 years.